opendp/smartnoise-sdk/sql/README.md

 ## Querying a SQL Database

 Use `from_connection` to wrap an existing database connection.

+The connection must be to a database that supports the SQL standard, in this example the database must be configured with the name `PUMS`, have a schema called `PUMS` and a table called `PUMS`, and the data from `PUMS.csv` needs to be in that table.

 ```python
 import snsql